 To Develop Software without Hardware?

 In embedded development this dilemma is encountered very often.
-Software development must start, but:
+Software development, especially user interface development must start, but:

 - the target hardware does not exist yet